replicatedhq/docs/docs/packaging-an-application/docker-swarm.md

 ### Custom Preflight Checks
 Custom preflight checks are not currently supported when running in Swarm mode.
 These will be available in a future release.

+### Config files
+The `config_files` tag is not supported when running in Swarm mode.
+Please see the __Secrets__ section below for details on how to integrate user-supplied information into your containers via the Docker Secrets feature.

 ### Admin Commands
 Admin commands are fully supported when running in Swarm mode.
 Your yaml will need to specify a Swarm service in which to run the admin command.
 If multiple containers are part of the service then replicated will choose a random container in which to run the command.
 See the example below: